p1eXu5/PomodoroWindowsTimer/README.md

 ## Release 1.0.0 Features

-- Double click on time point run it
+- Double click on time point to run it